tfassbender/LegendOfAsamnir/README.md

 ## Inputs

 Input handling in libGDX (as described in the [libGDX wiki](https://github.com/libgdx/libgdx/wiki/Input-handling) can be used quite easy, but can not be configured as a data-driven approach.
 Therefore the [input package](core/src/net/jfabricationgames/gdx/input) has the possibilities to configure the inputs in an xml file, and to query the inputs by configured names.
 The input configuration, that is used in the game is to be found in the [profile.xml](core/assets/config/input/profile.xml) file.
-The use of the configuration in code can be found in the [CharacterInputMovementHandler](core/src/net/jfabricationgames/gdx/character/CharacterInputMovementHandler.java) class.
+The use of the configuration in code can be found in the [CharacterInputProcessor](core/src/net/jfabricationgames/gdx/character/player/implementation/CharacterInputProcessor.java) class.
 Because not all possibilities of the input configuration are used in the game, there is a second configuration file, that includes a detailed documentation on the configuration possibilities: [demo_config.xml](core/assets/config/input/demo_profile.xml)

 ## Enemies

 The code for the enemies is divided into several packages.
-The base class for every enemy in the game is the abstract class [Enemy](core/src/net/jfabricationgames/gdx/enemy/Enemy.java).
+The base class for every enemy in the game is the class [Enemy](core/src/net/jfabricationgames/gdx/character/enemy/Enemy.java).
 This class keeps track of all information of the enemeis, like their AI, the states, physics bodies and configurations.
 An Enemy instance is added to the map by the [TiledMapLoader](core/src/net/jfabricationgames/gdx/map/TiledMapLoader.java), which is explained in the [Maps](#maps) section.
-This loader uses the [EnemyFactory](core/src/net/jfabricationgames/gdx/enemy/EnemyFactory.java) class to create all enemies.
+This loader uses the [EnemyFactory](core/src/net/jfabricationgames/gdx/character/enemy/EnemyFactory.java) class to create all enemies.
 Therefore the enemies that are mentioned in the map properties have to be added in the EnemyFactory, for the enemies to be created.

 **Note:** The EnemyFactory class has to be expanded for every new enemy type that is created.
 The names used for the types of enemies have to be the same as referenced in the map properties.

-Because an enemy type is a difficult object, the Enemy class has some abstract methods, that have to be implemented in an enemy implementation.
-These methods are used to create the physics body of the enemy and create the AI.
-These parts have to be done in code.
-All other parts (like graphics, animations, sound) can be configured using json configuration files.
-Examples of enemy classes can be found in the [enemy/implementation](core/src/net/jfabricationgames/gdx/enemy/implementation) package

 Although parts of the enemy implementations must be designed inside the classes, some parts of the enemies are configured in a json configuration file.
 There is one file called [types.json](core/assets/config/enemy/types.json) for all enemy types, that keeps track of some configurations, and the configuration files, that are used to further configure the enemy's AI and states.